Alpha-Blend-Interactive/docs/docs/official/legal/tos.md

 §6.2 You may never modify or replace your nameplate.
 This is done to preserve the value in separate nameplates given out to users that contributed a lot.
 We tolerate hiding the nameplates or doing minor modifications in explicit roleplay situations or fitting scenarios like horror worlds.

-§6.3 If you hide your avatar's nameplate entirely, which is allowed, you must tag your avatar with the horror tag.
+§6.3 If you hide your player's nameplate entirely, which is allowed, you must tag the corresponding avatar with the horror tag.

 §6.4 You may use all components given in the form of the content creation kit for content creation purposes only.
 Malicious intent will be punished.